holgerlembke/serialtcp/README.md

 # serialUDP
-send debug data to serial port and via tcp connection to a listener (made for esp8266/esp32)
+send debug data to serial port and via udp packets to a listener (made for esp8266/esp32)

 Using it is simple: after establishing the wifi-connection call
 ```